cabalse/The-Silver-Bayonet/README.md

-# The Silver Bayonet Client and Server
+# The Silver Bayonet VTT

-The Silver Bayonet Client is a VTT program that allow two players to play a game of The Silver Bayonet figure game.
+The Silver Bayonet application is a VTT - Virtual Table Top application, that allow two persons to play a game of The Silver Bayonet figure game.

-The clients connect to the server that servs as the communication hub for the game.
+## Client and Server

+The repo is divided into a Client program and a Server application.
+Each client is a React web application while the server is Node Express server functioning as the communication hub.

+### Client

+### Server